achiocca1/FS-Sol/FSSol_v1/README.md

 *********************************
 # NECESSARY STEPS TO RUN THE SCRIPT
 *********************************
-0) **Generate the stress and strain tensors result files and copy them into the Results folder**
+0) **Generate the stress and strain tensors result files and copy them into the "Results" folder**

 >*Only in the case of Ansys Workbench you can use the ready-to-use code provided (ANSYS_Post_Process_Results.mac).
 If another FEM software is used you have to export stress and strain results by creating .csv files structured as the ones contained in **Results** folder*
 >- 0.1) Create a Named Selection called "Nodes_Circ" and select all the nodes that have to be evaluated through the critical plane method